Shire of Noosa: Council history

 On 15 March 2008, under the Local Government (Reform Implementation) Act 2007, passed by the Parliament of Queensland in August 2007, the Shire of Noosa was merged with the Shire of Maroochy and the City of Caloundra to form the Sunshine Coast Region.
 Noosa's mayor, Bob Abbot, won the mayoralty of the new council over Maroochy's Joe Natoli, with 70% of the combined vote.
 The amalgamation occurred despite the 2007 Queensland local government area amalgamation plebiscite in Noosa Shire, conducted by the Australian Electoral Commission, in which 95% of voters rejected amalgamation.

 In 2012, following a change of state government, a proposal was made to de-amalgamate the Shire of Noosa from the Sunshine Coast Region.
 On 9 March 2013, 81% of Noosa residents voted to de-amalgamate Noosa from the Sunshine Coast Region.
 On 18 March 2013, the Sunshine Coast Regional Council decided its new planning scheme should not apply to those areas that were part of the former Noosa Shire (different attitudes to planning and developments having been a major objection by residents of Noosa Shire to the amalgamation).

 The Shire of Noosa was re-established on 1 January 2014, and the new councillors and mayor were sworn in the next day.
-In attendance were Warren Truss, Deputy Prime Minister of Australia and member for Wide Bay, as well as David Gibson, Member for Gympie.
+In attendance were Warren Truss, Deputy Prime Minister of Australia and federal member for Wide Bay, as well as David Gibson, state member for Gympie.
 The ceremony was followed by the first meeting of the council, held at the Cooroy Memorial Hall, Cooroy.

 In December 2024, Noosa Shire Council was the victim of a sophisticated fraud scheme in which approximately $2.3 million was transferred to overseas accounts by international criminals.
 The incident was publicly disclosed in October 2025, with investigations ongoing and around $400,000 reportedly recovered.
 The investigation has involved the Australian Federal Police and INTERPOL.